 | Award Basis | First-come, first-served |

-Who Should Apply for UF Yellow Ribbon:
+Who actually needs UF Yellow Ribbon:

-- Dependents using Transfer of Entitlement benefits
+- Dependents using Transfer of Entitlement benefits from out of state

 Contact: UF Student Veteran Services at (352) 294-2948 or military-benefits@ufl.edu